 As part of its mitigation strategy, Lexington County will implement identified resilience improvements to public infrastructure and facilities that will reduce impacts of future storms on public safety and property damage.
 To accomplish this, Lexington County is seeking competitive bids from South Carolina Department of Transportation approved contractors for the purpose of paving portions of the following roads: Volliedale Drive, Gary Hallman Circle, and Crout Pond Way/Nathan Miller Road.
 The current roads are dirt roads which are in substandard condition and are prone to erosion and cannot drain water properly.
 In their existing conditions, the roads are vulnerable to flooding and erosion issues which affect Public Safety response and access for citizens.
 The proposed work will consist of the construction activities listed below as well as any associated soft cost such as engineering/architect fees legal costs or similar expenses.
+Due to feedback from local residents living on Crout Pond Way/Nathan Miller Road in opposition to the project, combined with escalating project costs due to increases in local markets prices, the County decided to remove the Crout Pond Way/Nathan Miller Road activity from the South Central Lexington County Road Improvements project.
+Based on County analysis the project still meets the National Objective by primarily benefitting Census Tract 208.01, Block Group 1 which contains a 57% LMI population according to the most recent HUD LMI data, thereby providing benefit to a majority LMI population.
+It was determined that the project still effectively serves the residents of this block group.

-- 1. Volliedale Drive work will consist of erosion repairs, slope stabilization, drainage improvements to carry a 25-year storm event, and fine grading and surfacing approximately 7,350 linear feet of roadway using 2" Hot Mix Asphalt Surface Course Type C and 6" Graded Aggregate Base Course. - Gary Hallman Circle work will consist of erosion repairs, slope stabilization, drainage improvements to carry a 25-year storm event and fine grading and surfacing approximately 11,595 linear feet of roadway using 2" Hot Mix Asphalt Surface Course Type C and 6" Graded Aggregate Base Course. - 3.
-Crout Pond Way/Nathan Miller Road work will consist of erosion repairs, slope stabilization, drainage improvements to carry a 25 year storm event and fine grading and surfacing approximately 6,360 linear feet of roadway using 2" Hot Mix Asphalt Surface Course Type C and 6" Graded Aggregate Base Course.
+- 1. Volliedale Drive work will consist of erosion repairs, slope stabilization, drainage improvements to carry a 25-year storm event, and fine grading and surfacing approximately 7,350 linear feet of roadway using 2" Hot Mix Asphalt Surface Course Type C and 6" Graded Aggregate Base Course. - Gary Hallman Circle work will consist of erosion repairs, slope stabilization, drainage improvements to carry a 25-year storm event and fine grading and surfacing approximately 11,595 linear feet of roadway using 2" Hot Mix Asphalt Surface Course Type C and 6" Graded Aggregate Base Course.

-The paving of these roads mitigate future flooding and erosion issues by stabilizing the surface of the roads and improving existing storm drainage features.
+The paving of these roads will mitigate future flooding and erosion issues by stabilizing the surface of the roads and improving existing storm drainage features.

-The total program budget for this activity is \$4,851,450 with specific allocations as follows:
+The total program budget for this activity is \$4,695,639.07 with specific allocations as follows:

-Volliedale Drive - \$1,437,150
+Volliedale Drive - \$1,942,819.54

-Gary Hallman Circle - \$2,247,150
+Gary Hallman Circle - \$2,752,819.53

-Crout Pond Way/Nathan Miller Road - \$1,167,150.
+The funds from the Crout Pond Way/Nathan Miller Road activity consisting of \$1,167,150, will be redistributed to equally (rounded to the nearest dollar) amongst the remaining infrastructure projects/activities.
 These allocations may be increased or decreased with an amendment to the Action Plan and approval by the County Council and HUD.